Supporting each other makes big goals possible

 - lead collaborative efforts, alongside family and community stakeholders, to define how the local education system should function;

-- set district-wide goals for equity;
+- set district-wide goals;

 - use a collaborative, systemic approach;